workday-accessibility/accessibility-eval/keyboard.md

 ## Discovering the keystrokes
 ### Android’s keyboard shortcuts
 After connecting the keyboard, go to `Settings > System > Languages & Input > Physical Keyboard > Keyboard Shortcuts`.

+**Note:** These steps were reproduced on a Pixel 5a running Android 13.

 This will display a list of keyboard shortcuts.

 <img src="images/image1.png" alt="Android keyboard shortcuts" width="250"/>